Home Recipes Juicy Weber Q Roast Lamb with Garlic and Rosemary

 If you have followed my steps correctly, you should have a delicious, juicy lamb roast when you begin carving into it.
 Your tastebuds will be on overload.

-This is the love the Weber Q provides, and I don’t know if I can ever go back to my Weber kettle.
+This is the love the Weber Q provides, and I don’t know if I can ever return to my Weber kettle.

-If you had a go at cooking a Weber Q roast lamb, then please let me know how you went in the comments.
+If you tried cooking a Weber Q roast lamb, please let me know how you went in the comments.

-If it didn’t work out for you, then I am more than happy to help you figure out where it went wrong.
+If it doesn’t work out for you, I am more than happy to help you figure out where it went wrong.

 We’re an affiliate